-As multi-screen TV watching rises, Automatic Content Recognition (ACR) is an important technology to TV mobile apps that lets users engage with their surroundings.
+As multi-screen TV watching rises, Automatic Content Recognition (ACR) is an important technology for TV mobile apps that lets users engage with their surroundings.

 Whether you’re new to connected TV advertising (CTV) and ACR data, or just want to learn more, here’s what every marketer needs to know about ACR in local TV advertising.